Protesters demand abolishment of Thai monarchy on king's 68th birthday | DW | 29.07.2020

 Protests expand to Germany

-Some 8,500 kilometres (5,282 miles) away from Thailand, members of the German non-profit PixelHELPER Foundation and overseas Thai nationals staged a protest on the king's birthday.
+Some 8,500 kilometers (5,282 miles) away from Thailand, members of the German non-profit PixelHELPER Foundation and overseas Thai nationals staged a protest on the king's birthday.

 Led by exiled activist Yimprasert, protesters gathered in front of Berlin's Brandenburg Gate and held signs which read: "Thai king to International Criminal Court (ICC)."
 They also erected a makeshift guillotine with a caricature of Rama X behind bars.